Merisiel0/Merisiel0/README.md

 I'm a software engineer student at ETS with a passion for graphics rendering.

 ### Current project:
+- **Linux Distribution**
+  Starting from Arch, I'm currently configuring my distro with Hyprland and Eww.
+The goal is to support HDR.
 - **A vulkan rendering engine**
   Using vulkan, sdl3, entt and a couple other libraries, I'm working on rendering 3D models with PBR materials and accurate lighting.
 My goal is to get to ray tracing someday!